InteractiveData.Core.Prelude

 #thisOrBoth Source

 theseRight :: forall a b.
-These a b -> Maybe b
+These a b -> Maybe bReturns a b value if possible.

 #thatOrBoth Source

-thatOrBoth :: forall a b. b -> Maybe a -> These a b
+thatOrBoth :: forall a b. b -> Maybe a -> These a b#maybeThese Source

 maybeThese :: forall a b.
-Maybe a -> Maybe b -> Maybe (These a b)
+Maybe a -> Maybe b -> Maybe (These a b)Takes a pair of Maybes and attempts to create a These from them.

 #fromThese Source

-fromThese :: forall a b. a -> b -> These a b -> Tuple a b
+fromThese :: forall a b. a -> b -> These a b -> Tuple a bTakes two default values and a These value.
+If the These value is

-, the value wrapped in the These
+This or That, the value wrapped in the These value and its

-corresponding default value are wrapped into a Tuple
+corresponding default value are wrapped into a Tuple.

-Otherwise, the values stored in the Both
+Otherwise, the values stored in the Both are rewrapped into a Tuple.

 Re-exports from Data.Tuple.Nested